 Swing Along Your Body Line

-Because you’ve set you body up open (pointing left), swinging along this body line will naturally create what's called an “out-to-in” swing path relative to the target line.
+Because you’ve set your body up open (pointing left), swinging along this body line will naturally create what's called an “out-to-in” swing path relative to the target line.
 The club head will approach the ball from slightly outside the target line and move inside the target line after impact.
 This path is the engine that produces the fade spin.

 The feeling you want is a smooth, balanced turn.
 Don't feel like you need to reroute the club or make any conscious effort to change its path.
 Trust that your setup has already put you in the right position to succeed.
 Your only swing thought should be: “Take it back and swing along my shoulder line.”